Home

 })

-// handler called after receiving HTTP CONNECT from the client, and before proxy establish connection
+// handler called after receiving HTTP CONNECT from the client, and

-// with destination host
+// before proxy establishes connection with the destination host

 httpsHandlers []HttpsHandler